PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/bootstrap/README.md

 Following properties are available per each File Share definition:

-- `name`                    - (`string`, required) name of the File Share
+- `name`                    - (`string`, required) name of the File Share.
 - `bootstrap_package_path`  - (`string`, optional, defaults to `null`) a path to a folder containing a full bootstrap package.
-                              For details on the bootstrap package structure see [documentation](https://docs.paloaltonetworks.com/vm-series/9-1/vm-series-deployment/bootstrap-the-vm-series-firewall/bootstrap-package)
+                              For details on the bootstrap package structure see [documentation](https://docs.paloaltonetworks.com/vm-series/9-1/vm-series-deployment/bootstrap-the-vm-series-firewall/bootstrap-package).
 - `bootstrap_files`         - (`map`, optional, defaults to `{}`) a map of files that will be copied to the File Share and build the bootstrap package.

     Keys are local paths, values - remote.
 Only Unix like directory separator (`/`) is supported.
 If `bootstrap_package_path` is also specified, these files will overwrite any file uploaded from that path.